Self-Supervised Learning Might Revolutionize Deep Learning

 Deep learning is a vital part of the world of Artificial Intelligence.
-Today, the researchers today are trying to reduce the data-dependency of machines.
+Today, researchers today are trying to reduce the data dependency of machines.
 Hence, they have to move beyond the limitations of deep learning.

 Self-supervised learning is capable of helping us develop a system in deep learning that is capable of learning to fill the blanks.
 According to researchers, the evolution of transformers will allow us to move beyond repetitive tasks such as statistical approximation and pattern recognition.